Prof Dame Margaret Whitehead DBE, PhD, FFPH, FMedSci, FHEA

 In 2014, I chaired the Independent Inquiry into Health Equity for the North of England (the Due North Report), commissioned by Public Health England, which sets out recommendations for Northern agencies to work together across sectors, as well as for central government to play its full part.
-Since then, I have been actively involved in initiatives with Public Health England to take forward the research agenda stemming from the Due North recommendations.
+Since then, I have been actively involved in initiatives with the many agencies involved to take forward the research agenda stemming from the Due North recommendations.

 I was awarded a Damehood in the 2016 New Year Honours list for services to public health, and in particular the field of health inequalities.

 In 2018 I was selected by the Royal Colleges of Physicians of the UK as an ‘Outstanding ‘Woman in Medicine’ for the RCP’s celebratory exhibition of 'women in medicine'.

 In 2019, I was nominated as one of the nation's top 100 'lifesavers' by Universities UK in their 2019 awareness-raising campaign MadeAtUni.

 I was ranked in the top 1% most cited researchers worldwide in my field in the 2021 list from Clarivate: https://news.liverpool.ac.uk/2021/11/16/liverpool-academics-among-worlds-most-highly-cited-researchers/.The annual list "identifies researchers who demonstrated significant influence in their chosen field through the publication of multiple highly cited papers during the last decade”.